- Academic Requirements

 No student on academic probation can enroll in an externship.

 Students may earn two to six (2-6) externship credit hours during an academic semester.
 A student cannot enroll in a one (1) credit hour externship.
 Students may earn no more than three (3) credits in a semester if their externship occurs outside the Front Range area (Fort Collins to Colorado Springs).
-A student cannot earn more than ten (10) hours of academic credit from externships during law school.
-Externship credit hours count toward the maximum of fifteen (15) credits that a student can take outside the law school.
+A student cannot earn more than fifteen (15) hours of academic credit from externships during law school.
+Externship credit hours count toward the maximum of twenty-five (25) out-of-class credits.

 Externship students must complete a classroom component related to their externship.
 Students must attend regular, weekly classroom meetings that may involve assigned exercises.
 Students must also submit weekly journals and time sheets and meet at least once with the externship department.
 Students who do not complete these externship requirements will receive a grade of F for the externship.